-Guernsey is a "third-country" non-EU jurisdiction under the EU Directive 2011/61/EU on alternative investment fund managers (AIFM Directive) and has established a dual regime which provides a flexible regulatory framework and allows fund managers to comply with the AIFM Directive without being required to do so when compliance is not absolutely necessary.
+Guernsey is a "third-country" non-EU jurisdiction under the Directive 2011/61/EU on alternative investment fund managers (AIFM Directive) and has established a dual regime which provides a flexible regulatory framework which allows fund managers to comply with the AIFM Directive without being required to do so when compliance is not absolutely necessary.

 The first part of the dual regime ensures that Guernsey funds can be marketed in the EEA using national private placement regimes, with the GFSC acting as a local regulator that co-operates with the relevant EEA securities regulator.
-Such funds can also be marketed to non-EU investors without being concerned with compliance with the AIFM Directive.
+These are now thoroughly tried and tested routes to market which typically require only partial adherence to the provisions of the AIFM Directive which can result in lower running costs and consequently higher investor returns.